-- For energy efficiency technologies, an Energy Reduction Factor, RFe as a value from 0 to 1. - For fuel technologies, a Fuel Emission Factor, EFf, in terms of WtT, TtW, and cumulative WtW.
+- For energy efficiency technologies, an Energy Reduction Factor, RFe as a value from 0 to 1. - For fuel technologies, a Fuel Emission Factor, EF_f, in terms of WtT, TtW, and cumulative WtW.

-Both energy efficiency and fuel technologies are factored into overall decarbonization performance for a vessel.
-Their relationship to determining a vessel performance, when single or multiple technologies are combined, is detailed in the next section, Vessel Performance.
+Both energy efficiency and fuel technologies are factored into the overall emissions performance for a vessel.
+Their relationship to determining a vessel's performance, when single or multiple technologies are combined, is detailed in the next section, Vessel Performance.

-Energy Reduction Factor (RFe)
+Energy Reduction Factor (RF_e)